ceramic-sf/vice-vise/roller_screw_recipe.md

 As the nut contains the screw and the rollers, their radii follow (nut must fit 2 rollers and one screw across the diameter).

-The planets always have one thread start.
-As the number of thread starts increases, the planets complete more turns per revolution of the nut or screw.
+The rollers always have one thread start.
+As the number of thread starts increases, the rollers complete more turns per revolution of the nut or screw.
 As they rotate faster, they must be smaller in order to complete full turns.